KATT/typescript-go-to-definition-through-sub-packages/README.md

 ## Current Behavior

-- In package `@org/b`, TypeScript's "Jump to Definition" works as expected when clicking on `a.foo`
+- In package `@org/b`, TypeScript's "Go to Definition" works as expected when clicking on `a.foo`
-- In package `@org/c`, "Jump to Definition" does **not** work as expected when trying to navigate through the re-exported property `b.a.foo`
+- In package `@org/c`, "Go to Definition" does **not** work as expected when trying to navigate through the re-exported property `b.a.foo`

 ## Technical Details